-Autumn term 2023 Learn the principles of nutrition, including macronutrients and micronutrients Understand the 'Eatwell Guide' and healthy eating Develop practical skills Explore different types of sensory testing Carry out a range of food experiments to help develop an understanding of food properties and discover the effect of cooking on food Lent term 2024 Learn the energy requirements for different individuals Develop research skills Improve practical planning skills, including timings, hygiene and safety points Analyse the nutritional value of different meals Calculate the costs of constructing a dish or a meal Introduction to the concept of non-exam assessment (NEA) tasks - practise individual investigation.
-Summer term 2024 Learn about how and where food commodities are grown and discover the importance of food provenance Revise food hygiene and safety, including stock rotation, best before dates and temperature control Undertake a practise food preparation NEA tasks, including cooking a three course meal in three hours.
+Autumn term 2025 Learn the principles of nutrition, including macronutrients and micronutrients Understand the 'Eatwell Guide' and healthy eating Develop practical skills Explore different types of sensory testing Carry out a range of food experiments to help develop an understanding of food properties and discover the effect of cooking on food Spring term 2026 Learn the energy requirements for different individuals Develop research skills Improve practical planning skills, including timings, hygiene and safety points Analyse the nutritional value of different meals Calculate the costs of constructing a dish or a meal Introduction to the concept of non-exam assessment (NEA) tasks - practice individual investigation.
+Summer term 2026 Learn about how and where food commodities are grown and discover the importance of food provenance Revise food hygiene and safety, including stock rotation, best before dates and temperature control Undertake a practice food preparation NEA task, including cooking a three course meal in three hours.